thiagoharry/weaver-window/README.md

 #### Getting Window Input

-    void _Wget_window_input(unsigned long long current_time);
+    void _Wget_window_input(unsigned long long current_time, struct _Wkeyboard *keyboard, struct _Wmouse *mouse);

-Updates the mouse and keyboard data sctructures (seen above).
+Updates the mouse and keyboard data sctructures.
 You should call this function in each iteration of your main loop.
 You should pass as argument the current time.
 In the sample code above in the beginning of this page, we chose to pass the current time in seconds as returned by the `time` function.
 We did so to keep the exampe simple.
 But in real programs probably you want to measure the time in more granularity than in seconds.

 A good choice is measuring the time in microseconds using system libraries.
 This will give you more precision measuring the time spent